 values to give

 The estimated model output matches the model output fairly well.
 The steady-state values are close and the transient behavior is slightly different but not significantly so.
-Note that after 100 seconds when the engine inertia changes the estimated model output differs more significantly from the model output.
-This difference is expected as the estimated model parameters are fixed and the estimated model does not include any information about the inertia change (the only model input is the throttle position).
+Note that after 100 seconds when the engine inertia changes the estimated model output differs slightly more from the model output.
+This implies that the chosen regressors cannot capture the behavior of the model as well after the inertia change.
+This also suggests a change in system behavior.

 The estimated model output combined with the low one-step-ahead error and parameter covariances gives us confidence in the recursive estimator.